top of page

 Note: If you use tea as a source, make sure you check the caffeine content, especially before bed.

-Rhodiola
+Rhodiola Rosea

-Rhodiola Rosea is another supplement that falls into a category commonly referred to as adaptogens (herbs and supplements that return us to homeostasis after stressful events).
+Rhodiola Rosea is another supplement that can reduce cortisol.
+It falls into a category commonly referred to as adaptogens (herbs and supplements that return us to homeostasis after stressful events).
 It reduces cortisol while also being an extremely effective way to help the body overcome burnout, a common after-effect of long-term elevated cortisol.
 It has been shown to reduce several symptoms including fatigue, stress, anxiety, depression, in addition to other less studied benefits.

 Natural Sources